syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Object binding

-You can bind Object data to the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute of the DropdownList component, You can map the class name to both `TValue` and `TItem`.
+You can bind Object data to the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute of the DropdownList component, i.e You can map the class name to `TValue`.

 In the following example, `Name` column has been mapped to the [`DropDownListFieldSettings.Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value).